vetsuisse-unibe/NGS-course-docs/RNA-seq.md

 In order reduce run times again we have subset of clean reads only for chr22 at _/data/courses/courseB/RNA-seq/reads_

 #### Mapping
-Create a directory called RNA_seq and mapping under it
+Create the following directory structure: course/RNA_seq/mapping.

 ```
 mkdir -p RNA_seq/mapping
 cd RNA_seq/mapping
 ```
-Copy any of the two paired-end reads samples from original folder/data/courses/courseB/RNA-seq/reads to your mapping folder in the following manner.
+Due to time constraints, you  will  analyze  only one sample.
+Choose one of the paired-end reads samples from the original_folder/data/courses/courseB/RNA-seq/reads directory and copy its files into your course/RNA_seq/mapping directory

 ```
 cp /data/courses/courseB/RNA-seq/reads/*_R*.fastq.gz  .